 Bach Festival Orchestra and Chorus

-Friday, July 13th, 7:30 PM
+Friday, July 17th, 7:30 PM

 at St. Francis Catholic Church

-Preview at 6:30 PM – Daniel Baldwin, Mary Jensen, and Ellen Heinicke Foster
+Preview at 6:30 PM – Daniel Baldwin

 Soprano Jamie-Rose Guarrine is acclaimed for her vibrant vocal beauty, charming stage presence, and accomplished musicianship.
 Of her portrayal of Susanna in Le nozze di Figaro, Opera News described her as "a natural object of attraction for the men in the play," her voice as "light, flexible and vibrant — well suited to the part of a scheming maid and romantic ingénue."